xbeat/Machine-Learning/README.md

 Kernel Activation Networks (KANs) represent a novel approach to neural network architecture.
 They challenge the traditional paradigm of fixed activation functions by introducing learnable activation functions on the edges between nodes.
 This innovation allows for more flexible and potentially more powerful neural networks.

+## Effective Data Visualization with Python

+Data Visualization with Python

+Data visualization is a powerful tool for understanding complex datasets and extracting meaningful insights.
+Python offers a rich ecosystem of libraries that can handle sophisticated and interactive visualizations.
+Let's explore common types of visualizations and their importance in data analysis using Python.

 ## Solve imbalanced datasets in Python

 Introduction to Imbalanced Datasets